Arctodus: Low genetic diversity

 Low genetic diversity could have hastened Arctodus' extinction.

 A. simus had a low level of genetic diversity from most sampled specimens, with a genetic study suggesting an extended history of low effective population size.
 A loss and/or replacement of mitochondrial DNA lineages before the Last Glacial Maximum, and decrease in population size from a previously genetically diverse population, has been noted in a variety of Eurasian and American Late Pleistocene megafauna.
 That the southern specimens were very closely related to Beringian specimens may further support this idea, as these populations had been isolated from before the Last Glacial Maximum (last common ancestor - 31,500 BP).

 A lack of genetic diversity has been attributed to a reduced ability to adapt to environmental conditions.
 Small population sizes may be characteristic of tremarctine bears- the spectacled bear, while having low levels of genetic diversity, has no signs of a recent genetic bottleneck.
 However, brown bears had diverse, sympatric source populations in Eurasia, with a high genetic (mitochondrial) diversity of Beringian brown bears in contrast with Beringian A. simus.
 This contrast in genetic diversity may also suggest that while female brown bears have a permanent home range, female A. simus may not have.
 If Arctodus simus experienced genetic bottlenecks or local extinctions prior to the Last Glacial Maximum, A. simus would have been unable to supplement their reduced genetic diversity with new migrants like the brown bear could, making them vulnerable to extinction.

+Overkill hypothesis

+A 2025 study found that diurnality and a high basal metabolic rate (BMR) were traits reliably shared amongst extinct Pleistocene carnivorans, with A. simus having the highest BMR of all the studied fauna.
+As both these extinct predators and humans primarily operated during daylight hours and required intensive foraging to sustain their energy demands, these predators would have disproportionately increased exposure to human competition, and a reduced resilience to even moderate hunting pressure during the Pleistocene.